karnagowda/karnagowda.github.io/README.md

 <!---
 ## Research {#research}

-1. **The costs and consequences of metabolic functionality:** While metabolic functions help microbes grow, they have costs as well, from the intracellular investments required for gene expression to opportunity costs in an ecological context.
-Bacterial denitrification, a form of anaerobic respiration and a key branch of the global nitrogen cycle, is a model system for studying these costs.
-Denitrifying bacteria can perform virtually any combination of the steps involved in the process, each of which results in the generation of ATP.
-Moreover we see that communities in different environments assemble the denitrification pathway in different ways, sometimes resulting in the emission of the potent greenhouse gas nitrous oxide.
-The goal of this project is to investigate  intracellular costs explain these observations, i.e., why isn't it always better to do all the ATP generating steps in denitrification?
-2.
-3. how competition for intracellular resources determines functional costs in denitrification, (2) how these costs influence community assembly across environmental contexts
+1. **Natural design of denitrifying communities:** [We](https://doi.org/10.1038/s41564-024-01752-4) and others have shown that nature assembles the denitrification pathway differently in different environmental contexts—sometimes communities are dominated by organisms that carry out the entire pathway, while other times the pathway is split up between the species.
+Understanding why
-4. **Physiology and ecology of growth under nutrient limitation:**
+2. **Physiology and ecology of growth under nutrient limitation:**
-5. **Single-cell 'omics of fine scale diversity:**
+3. **Single-cell 'omics of fine scale diversity:**
 --->

 ## People {#people}